100-m/nx.digital/doc/project_life_cycle.md

 # Project Life Cycle & Generalities

-The aim of this document is to describe the life cycle of POC or a Production.
+The aim of this document is to describe the life cycle of both POC and Production.

 ![project life cycle Schema](https://platform.100m.io/dist/nx-digital/project-life-cycle.png)

-Each phase is composed of :
+Each phase is composed of 3 main steps:

-* ***A Definition of Ready***: When a phase is ready to start.
+* ***Definition of Ready (DoR)***: When a phase is ready to start.
-* ***A sprint*** is a period of time during which specific work has to be completed and made ready for review
+* ***Sprint***: The period of time during which specific work has to be completed and ready for review
-* ***A Definition of Done***: What is expected during this phase
+* ***Definition of Done (DoD)***: What is expected during this phase

-A new phase can start if and only if all Definition of Ready are Verified.
+A new phase can start if, and only if all Definition of Ready are Verified.

 Two dedicated moments will be allowed for feedbacks:
 * ***ROUND1***: End of phase 2 (Complementary data)
 * ***ROUND2***: End of phase 3 (Reporting)

-All feedback must be centralized on Trello.
-FeedBacks send by mail won't be processed.
+All feedbacks must be centralized on Trello.
+Feedbacks sent by mail will not be processed.

 # Project Setup